 The Motley Fool Stock Advisor is a premium service.
-You can sign up at with subscription fee of $99 for the first year, which is half off the regular subscription price.
+You can sign up with a subscription fee of $79 for the first year, which is more than half off the regular subscription price.
 It also includes a 30-day free trial so you can test drive the service.

 After the first year, you can renew your subscription at the regular rate of $199 per year.
 However, the company has been known to offer a $50 discount if you renew early.

 Seeking Alpha is one of the best platforms for finding investments ideas and research stocks or funds in the same place.